 NASA vs. AGIX

 NASA (Tema Space Innovators ETF) and AGIX (KraneShares Artificial Intelligence & Technology ETF) are both exchange-traded funds - NASA is a Aerospace & Defense fund actively managed by Tema, while AGIX is a Technology Equities fund tracking the Solactive Etna Artificial General Intelligence Index.
 NASA is actively managed, while AGIX is passively managed.
-At a 0.42 correlation, their price movements are largely independent.
+A 0.55 correlation means they provide meaningful diversification when combined.
 NASA charges 0.75%/yr vs 1.00%/yr for AGIX.

 Performance